Lesson 4: Hardware & Devices (Computer Components).

 CPU (Central Processing Unit)

-Mental model: CPU = decision-maker.
+Mental model: the CPU is the decision-maker.

 RAM (Random Access Memory)